0xTaylur/0xtaylur.github.io/mindgames.md

 Challenge Link: [Mindgames](https://tryhackme.com/room/mindgames)

 Mindgames is a hard rated box on TryHackMe.
-We're tasked with enumerating, gaining initial access, then a somewhat tricky privilege escalation.
+We're tasked with enumerating, gaining initial access, then a somewhat tricky privilege escalation using a Library Load via OpenSSL.

 ## Recon